 I also took apart part of my old compost enclosure and used the stakes and chicken wire to create a pea trellis.
 This one zig zags across the bed and I planted the peas in between.
 This will not be greenhouse protected, so I hope there is enough time to get some peas before it gets too cold.
 There were some random morning glories growing up this in the other location and I didn’t bother to rip them all off.
 Come on PEAS!

 Look at all those red tomatoes.
 I spend all winter dreaming of this and then by the end of the summer I’m letting them rot on the vine.
 What’s wrong with me?
 The nasturtium are so happy here!
-I never eat them, but they are supposed to be good pest control/companion plantings, so I keep putting them in.
+I never eat them, but they are supposed to be good pest control/companion plantings, according to pest control minneapolis, so I keep putting them in.
 They are pretty too!

 Back there behind the Egyptian walking onions was where the Illini blackberry used to be.
 GONE!
 Oh, I hated that thorny monster.
 I cut it down and plan to rip out every runner I see.
 I’ve put a thornless variety nearby and look forward to harvesting THEM someday.